holadepo/docs/astro/configure-deployment-resources.md

 1. Log in to the [Cloud UI](https://cloud.astronomer.io) and select a Workspace.
 2. Select a Deployment.
 3. Click **Edit Configuration**.
 4. Edit the Deployment resource settings.
-For morre information about these settings, review the content in this topic.
+For more information about these settings, review the content in this topic.
 5. Click **Update Deployment**.

 ## Worker Resources